trevhub/rocketpool/cheapUPS.md

 I modify the following:

-I want to send the shutdown signal on a specific battery percentage remaining, not with a power failure.
+I want to send the shutdown signal on a specific battery percentage remaining, not with a power failure find the following and switch to no.

 ```
 powerfail-active = no
 powerfail-shutdown = no
 ```

 Here you can set at what percentage of battery the shutdown signal will be sent to your node.
-(0%-90% default is 35%)
+(0%-90% default is 35%).
+Any devices that are not your node and are plugged in to the battery powered plugs will continue to be powered until the battery is totally drained.

 `lowbatt-threshold = 35`